trench-ed/trench-ed.github.io/cesar.md

 <p>It's a common idea that only a certain type of person becomes a scientist— someone introverted, obsessive, born to wear a lab coat.
 But the truth is, all sorts of people are drawn to science, and the paths they follow aren't always straight.</p>

 <p>The grasshoppers and climate change case study you can explore on this website wouldn't exist without Cesar Nufio, for instance.
-Cesar was a postdoctoral fellow at the University of Colorado's Museum of Natural History when he realized that several dusty boxes, covered in black tarp and half-forgotten at the top of a shelf, would allow him to uncover part of the story of climate change and life on earth over the past 100 years.
+Cesar was a postdoctoral fellow at the University of Colorado's Museum of Natural History when he <a href="https://www.kunc.org/post/what-13000-dead-grasshoppers-can-tell-us-about-climate-change#stream/0" target="_blank">realized</a> that several dusty boxes, covered in black tarp and half-forgotten at the top of a shelf, would allow him to uncover part of <a href="https://www.vaildaily.com/news/grasshoppers-give-clues-to-global-warming/" target="blank">the story of climate change and life on earth</a> over the past 100 years.
 (Inside the boxes was Gordon Alexander's collection of grasshopper specimens and notebooks—read more about how they were collected back on the data visualization page!)</p>

 <p>
 <div style="display: flex; justify-content: center;">